EU AI Act

 €35M or 7% revenue (whichever higher)

-You need: continuous monitoring systems that can identify when your AI causes psychological harm; documented risk management processes; ability to demonstrate harm prevention measures to regulators
+Requires continuous monitoring systems to identify psychological harm from AI; documented risk management processes; ability to demonstrate harm prevention measures to regulators.

 APA